christopherhuntley/is135-docs/Setup.md

 1. In GitHub Desktop right-click (control-click on a MacBook) on the *learning-web-design* repository to `Open in Atom`.
 An Atom window should appear, ready for you to start editing.

     ![Open in Atom](images/setup/OpenInAtom.png)

+    If that doesn't work then just open up Atom yourself and then manually open the *learning-web-design* repository folder  (`File`→`Open...`, etc.).

 2. Open the `Readme.md` file.
 You will see some plain text with # and * interspersed for formatting.
 This is Markdown, a formatting language used for writing documentation in plain text.
 That's what the `.md` means in the filename.
 GitHub automatically converts Markdown text to HTML for displaying in your web browser.